dominiksaul/HEIG-VD-CLD-Labo/Labo04/001_SimpleWebAppDeployment.md

     ```
     It is the homepage served by the web.xml.
 We can see that it calls functions defined in the HelloAppEngine class.
-    It is interesting to note that the .jsp extension is a popular view technology engine for Java application
+    .jsp extension file is a popular view technology engine for Java application.
     ```

 ---